These forecasts are provided by the Bureau

 network sites.
 Because OCF uses direct feedback from the measurements

-at these sites, forecasts are only given for elements measured at the
+at these sites, forecasts are only given for elements where at least 50% of observations over the past 30 days are available at the

 site.
 Most sites report rainfall and the maximum and minimum air temperature,